About Lance J. Dorrel

 I became compelled to tell a story about a soldier who fought at the Little Bighorn… and I wanted the story to include the Indian side of the fight.

-My research led me to Captain Myles Keogh, I Company, Seventh Cavalry.
+My research led me to Captain Myles Keogh, I Company, Seventh Cavalry, and my first book, the novel A Dance With Death: An Irish Soldier of Fortune at the Little Bighorn.

 Few individuals could say they did more in a lifetime than Keogh by the time he found himself in Montana on June 25th, 1876.
 A veteran of two wars, Myles Keogh had dreamed his whole life of leading men in a battle like this.